koenraijer/koenraijer.io/src/routes/blog/south-africa.md

 ---
 title: "Adventures in a hospital in South Africa"
-subtitle: "Anecdotes on my experiences in rural South Africa"
+subtitle: "I spent three months working in a rural hospital in Limpopo, the poorest province of South Africa."
 date: "2022-11-14"
 tags:
     - Medicine